maddevsio/vue-madboiler/README.md

 ### Initialization

-The first time you start the project, you have to run the command
+The first time you start the project, you need to install the necessary packages

+``bash
+npm install
 ```

+After that, execute the initialization command

+``bash
 npm run init
 ```